 - We advertise in local media during Snow Zone plowing.

 - NOTE: These methods provide notification in addition to signage, which is the only notification required according to our Traffic Bylaw.
 On Green Routes, signs are placed approximately every 50m, and on Grey Routes large signs are placed at the entrances to neighbourhoods.

 Why do I need to move my vehicle off the street?

-We need to you to move your vehicle so we can plow the road.
-Vehicles left on the street slow down plows as they have to wait for a tow truck or plow around the vehicle.
+We need you to move your vehicle so we can plow the road.
+Vehicles left on the street slow down plows as the operators have to wait for a tow truck or plow around the vehicle.

 Vehicles parked on the road during Snow Zone plowing are subject to a ticket and could be towed.

 What will happen if I leave my vehicle parked on the street?